 5. Building recording, reporting and researching skills – all essential components in doing science.
 Learners collect and record data from simple experiments, which is then shared with other learners.
 Discussions are woven on the platform around the recording and analysing of the data.
-Students work with micro-organisms, microscopes, measuring scales, and day-time astronomy activities.
+Students work with micro-organisms, microscopes, measuring scales and day-time astronomy activities.
 This module provides the learners with the rich experience of doing science.

 6. Simulations are an integral part of doing science.
-Learners explore simulations made with many networked turtles, and play with different simulation software to understand mathematical and scientific models.
+Learners explore simulations made with many networked turtles and play with different simulation software to understand mathematical and scientific models.

 7. Students create a map of their own area by understanding its basic geography and marking their own homes and schools on satellite photos.
-Other features like roads, rivers, parks, houses, offices, playgrounds, schools, markets, shops, hospitals etc. may be added – using paper printouts of the satellite images to create detailed maps of the locality.
+Other features like roads, rivers, parks, houses, offices, playgrounds, schools, markets, shops, hospitals etc. may be added– using paper printouts of the satellite images to create detailed maps of the locality.

 8. Digital journals: Each session allows learners to record their experiences in these journals, which have snapshots of students’ activities, including comments and replies.
-This serves multiple purposes: peer feedback; making learning visible to the learners; opportunities for continuous assessment for both students and teachers.
+This serves multiple purposes: peer feedback; making learning visible to the learners; opportunities for continuous assessment of both students and teachers.

 Digital journals: Each session allows learners to record their experiences in these journals, which have snapshots of students’ activities, including comments and replies.
-This serves multiple purposes: peer feedback; making learning visible to the learners; opportunities for continuous assessment for both students and teachers.
+This serves multiple purposes: peer feedback; making learning visible to the learners; opportunities for continuous assessment of both students and teachers.